Where are you from?

 What were your favorite involvements in college and why?

-What piece of advice would you give to someone who's choosing a college?
+What advice would you give to an incoming student?

 I highly recommend living on campus for at least two of your four years at PLNU.
 Whether you live on campus, commute, or are a transfer student, get involved in student life.
 It's the best way to make lifelong friends and have experiences you won't forget.